lgaspardboulinc31/lgaspardboulinc31.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I am graduate of the École normale supérieure ! :sparkles: :smile:
+I am a graduate of the École normale supérieure ! :sparkles: :smile: